V0XNIHILI/autolightning/README.md

 - [**Custom CLI**](#custom-cli): `autolightning`'s CLI application avoids having to create separate `LightningCLI`s for each new project
 - [**Config-driven model training**](#config-driven-model-training): Using the CLI, train models with minimal code using YAML or Python config files, which will automatically be logged as hyperparameters to your selected logger
 - [**Comprehensive transform pipelines**](#transform-pipeline): Easily define complex transform pipelines for datasets
-- [**Flexible optimizer and scheduler configuration**](#optimizer-and-scheduler-configuration): Define optimizers and schedulers in the configuration file
+- [**Flexible optimizer and scheduler configuration**](#flexible-optimizer-and-scheduler-configuration): Define optimizers and schedulers in the configuration file
 - [**Additional (torch) runtime flags**](#additional-runtime-flags): Enable PyTorch performance optimizations from the command line
 - [**Built-in dataset splitting**](#built-in-dataset-splitting): Random split and cross-validation support from the command line or with a configuration file
 - [**Hyperparameter optimization & model watching**](#hyperparameter-sweeps): Use Weights & Biases, Ray Tune, or Optuna for hyperparameter sweeps.
 Track model gradient results with Weights & Biases from the command line
-- [**Standardized training methods**](#standardized-training-methods): Pre-made modules for supervised learning, self-supervised learning, knowledge distillation, and more
+- [**Built-in training methods**](#built-in-training-methods): Pre-made modules for supervised learning, self-supervised learning, knowledge distillation, and more
 - [**Config-file utilities**](#config-file-utilities): Load pre-trained models, compile models, or freeze model parameters from a configuration file

 ## Installation